About this listing

 The Art & Design Walk held in The Avenues district showcases the latest in interior design, fine art, fashion and cuisine on the streets of Melrose Avenue, Robertson and Beverly Boulevards in West Hollywood.
 Visitors will find a sophisticated environment, unique displays and live entertainment taking place in many of the areas 300 businesses including art galleries, interior design showrooms, fashion boutiques and eateries.
 The Art & Design Walk is the perfect chance to explore and stroll through the galleries and enjoy food or wine as offered by individual stores.
 For more information about this year's Art & Design Walk visit (this is similar to the event above, same locale.)

-RUSSIAN CULTURAL FESTIVAL / May (you can walk) Russian Cultural Month in West Hollywood is a month of unique, family-friendly events celebrating the rich culture and the heritage of the over 300,000 members of the Los Angeles region’s Russian-speaking community.
+RUSSIAN CULTURAL FESTIVAL / May (you can walk) Russian Cultural Month in West Hollywood is a month of unique, family-friendly events celebrating the rich culture and the heritage of the ov(PHONE NUMBER HIDDEN) members of the Los Angeles region's Russian-speaking community.
 The culmination of Russian Cultural Month is the Russian Cultural Festival.
 The Festival is free and includes a day of entertainment, music, food sampling, Russian crafts, jewelry and more.

 LA GAY PRIDE / June (one block north. seriously)

 West Hollywood is proud of its dynamic gay and lesbian population and it shows at the annual Christopher Street West GLBT Pride Parade and Festival!
 The two-day festival is the largest on the West Coast, celebrating diversity and culture with booths, dance tents, food, exhibits, and performances.
-The parade on Sunday draws ov(phone number hidden)ta Monica Boulevard where Grand Marshals in the past have included Cyndi Lauper and Paris and her mom, Kathy Hilton.
+The parade on Sunday draws ov(PHONE NUMBER HIDDEN) to Santa Monica Boulevard where Grand Marshals in the past have included Cyndi Lauper and Paris and her mom, Kathy Hilton.
 Visit the weho wbesite for more information on Gay Pride in West Hollywood.

 OUTFEST / July (at the DGA on Sunset at Fairfax, 5 mins) With attendance of nearly 40,000 people, the Los Angeles Gay & Lesbian Film Festival (OUTFEST) is the largest film festival in Southern California and the region's largest gay & lesbian arts event.
 Since 1982, Outfest has presented more than 4,000 film and video titles for audiences of well over half a million people.
 Many West Hollywood venues are host to after-parties and celebrations throughout the screenings and activities.